 While comedian Andrew Schulz uses rotating video to increase view throughs.

 But with less than 30% of viewers willing to turn their phone to watch an ad, matching the ad format to the platform on which it is presented is essential.

 Unless a universal standard for video viewing is adopted, segmented advertising will continue to be a prerequisite for successful video marketing.

 Video is one of the most effective ways to transmit information.
 Viewers retain 95% of a message presented to them in video as compared to 10% when reading text.

 And for marketers trying to optimize for ROI, videos have long proven to be effective.
 Marketers who use video grow revenue 49% faster than non-video users.

-Searches for "social video marketing" have more than doubled in the past 5 years.
+Searches for "social video marketing" are up 57% in the past 5 years.